SAFETAG/SAFETAG/content/guide_sections/section_5.md

 ---
 title: Footnotes (placeholder)
 ---

-This is a placeholder file, please ignore
+This is a placeholder file, please ignore!